UAE’s First National Brand Unveiled

 The Nation Brand will represent the country’s journey over the next 50 years.
 It will also serve a similar purpose to the national tourism and marketing slogans “Truly Asia” and “Incredible India”.

-The UAE will focus on planting millions of trees in Numfoor Island, one of the most disadvantaged areas of Indonesia where subsistence farmers and fishers make up approximately 75 per cent of the population.
+Additionally, the UAE will focus on planting millions of trees in Numfoor Island, one of the most disadvantaged areas of Indonesia where subsistence farmers and fishers make up approximately 75 per cent of the population.

 West Papua, Indonesia, situated in the Coral Triangle, is the global centre of marine biodiversity.
 Moreover, it also a global priority for conservation because of the broad range of species it supports, including at least 500 species of reef-building corals.